thulanibango/aws-bootcamp-cruddur-2023/journal/Week 1 - Containersation/Jounal/Week 1 - Containersation.md

 ````
 ![Status verification for docker ](images/multistage_docker.png)

-The second phase of the task involved pulling docker image from dockerhub and running it.
+The second phase of the task involved pulling docker image and running it.
 Here are the folleing steps to that:

-Pull image from dockerhub
+Pull image

 ````
 docker pull stacksimplify/dockerintro-springboot-helloworld-rest-api:1.0.0-RELEASE